longitudinal-data-analysis-prac-2024/t4_proj/data/st_variable_breakdown.md

     -   Child (1, 3)

+        *Note: if there is anything to cut this will probs be it*

 -   CDPQ: Child Development Project Questionnaire - *trust and respect for teachers*

     -   Child (1, 2, 3)

 ***Social factors***
+Chrysie

 -   LiCs: School-oriented version fo the Loneliness in Children scale

     -   Child (1, 2, 3)

 ***Academic attainment***

 -   KS2: English, Maths, Science